Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Monte Carlo tree search for combinatorial optimization

 An example of a search space tree is given in Figure \ref{searchSpaceTreeFigure}.
 For this problem instance, there are two decision variables $X$ and $Y$ that both have the same domain $\{1,2,3\}$.
-The search space tree is associated with an artificial toy problem instance with objective function $(X-Y)^3-|X-Y|$ (to be minimized) and a single constraint $X \neq Y$.
-The feasible and infeasible solutions are marked in green and red respectively, with the optimal feasible solution having $X=1$, $Y=3$ and an objective function value of -10.
+The search space tree is associated with a toy problem instance with objective function $(X-Y)^3-|X-Y|$ (to be minimized) and a single constraint $X \neq Y$. \blue{The search space tree begins by enumerating the domain of $X$ on the first level, followed by an enumeration of the domain of $Y$ on the second level.
+The root node corresponds to a partial solution in which no decision variable has been instantiated yet.
+This node has three children, each of which corresponds to a partial solution where the decision variable $X$ has been instantiated.
+The leaf nodes of the tree correspond to solutions (either feasible or infeasible) in which all decision variables have been instantiated.
+These} solutions are marked in green and red, respectively, with the optimal feasible solution having $X=1$, $Y=3$ and an objective function value of -10.

-The fact that the problems have a combinatorial structure allows several enhancements in comparison with game playing, which are discussed next.
+The algorithm from the previous section was designed for game playing, but in this article the scope is combinatorial optimization.
+The similarity between these two is that there is the concept of a game tree in game playing and the concept of a search space tree in combinatorial optimization.
+Finding a solution for a problem instance of a combinatorial optimization problem can also be thought of as a kind of game in which the moves correspond to assigning a value to a decision variable.
+However, there are certain important differences between game playing and combinatorial optimization and these differences are the reason for the changes that we propose to the Monte Carlo tree search algorithm from the previous section.
+These differences are as follows: